morgant-ds/morgant-ds.github.io/data-science-projects/chess-data-analysis/chess-ratings-correlation.md

     Bullet => RMSE best elo: 158.39644879795875, RMSE last elo: 160.56152829166166

-It appears that both features are similarly good predictors of the FIDE rating.
+It appears that both features are similarly good (or more precisely: bad) predictors of the FIDE rating.
 The difference being so minimal (only 2% difference) means that we can actually use whichever we prefer.
 Since we later will work with games as a pivot feature rather than players, we will have a much easier access to their current rating (since it is supplied within the games datafiles, the PGNs).
 It was important to make sure that we were not losing on too much accuracy by making this choice.

 We will therefore simply drop the 'elo_best' columns as we won't use them anymore, and store it in a new table in our MySQL database for use in the next phase.